franzholz/jfmulticontent/README.md

 Now you can use the extension lib_jquery.
 In this case its jquery-x.min.js library will be used automatically.

-TYPO3 8 and later require the extension patchlayout to be installed.
+The extension patchlayout is recommended to be installed in order to allow a column number -1.

 ## Contributions